The curved Mimetic Finite Difference method: allowing grids with curved faces: Introduction

-The principle at the core of our construction is to abandon the definition of \emph{consistency} used in the standard MFD method.
+The core idea of our method is to abandon the definition of \emph{consistency} used in the standard MFD method.
 Consistency is a local property of \emph{mimetic inner products} and \emph{reconstruction operators} that encodes an exactness property for constant vector fields \cite{Lipnikov2014MimeticFD}.
-Fundamentally, consistency of the standard MFD method is equivalent to consistency enforced on the \emph{barycentric dual grid}.
-In fact, in \cite{Pitassi2021TheRO} it was shown that reconstruction operators of the standard MFD method are equivalent to reconstruction operators defined by geometric elements of the barycentric dual grid, as the ones used in the Discrete Geometric Approach (DGA) \cite{cst}.
-The equivalence between these two kinds of reconstruction operators shows that focusing on local consistency leads essentially to one of the two approaches outlined above, which, however, have been explored in literature and do not achieve a discrete problem which is both symmetric and uses one DoF for each curved face.
-Indeed, reconstruction operators defined by the barycentric dual grid satisfy two key properties \cite{Pitassi2021TheRO}: \begin{description} \item[(P1)] They provide a left inverse for local projection operators restricted to the vector subspace of constant vector fields, which is the \emph{accuracy} or \emph{unisolvence} property for constant vector fields \cite{da2014mimetic}. \item[(P2)] Their geometric entries form closed paths or surfaces supported on different elements. \end{description} The crucial observation is that property \textbf{(P1)} is not valid on grid elements having curved faces: this is the theoretical reason for the lack of convergence of the standard MFD method on curved grids.
+In particular, the consistency of the standard MFD method is equivalent to the consistency enforced on the \emph{barycentric dual grid}.
+In fact, as demonstrated in \cite{Pitassi2021TheRO}, and also as we will show in Section~\ref{comparison}, reconstruction operators of the standard MFD method are equivalent to reconstruction operators of the Discrete Geometric Approach (DGA) \cite{cst}.
+The latter, are defined by geometric elements of the barycentric dual grid and satisfy two key properties \cite{Pitassi2021TheRO}: \begin{description} \item[(P1)] They provide a left inverse for local projection operators restricted to the vector subspace of constant vector fields, which is the \emph{accuracy} or \emph{unisolvence} property for constant vector fields \cite{da2014mimetic}. \item[(P2)] Their geometric entries form closed paths supported on different elements. \end{description} The key observation is that the property \textbf{(P1)} is not valid for grids with curved faces: this is the theoretical reason for the inadequacy of the consistency of the standard MFD method on grids with curved faces.